From Benchmarks to Business Impact: Deploying IBM Generalist Agent in Enterprise Production: Enterprise Requirements for Generalist Agents

 \paragraph{Integration and Context-Awareness.} Agents should integrate directly into existing business workflows and user experiences, such as dashboards or browser-based recruiter tools, rather than creating separate silos.
 They must also be context-aware, recognizing what the user is seeing or doing, in order to provide relevant support without forcing disruptive context switching.

-\paragraph{Policy Alignment and Instruction Following.} Enterprise processes are not generic.
-In Talent Acquisition, for example, the stages of requisition management and SLA definitions provide concrete guardrails.
-To succeed, agents must be able to align with such processes by: \begin{itemize} \item \textbf{Being taught via documents:} ingesting enterprise playbooks, policies, and guidelines expressed in natural language. \item \textbf{Being shown via demonstrations:} learning correct behavior from user examples. \item \textbf{Learning via feedback:} adapting over time from implicit and explicit corrections, thereby refining their adherence to organizational norms. \end{itemize}
+\paragraph{Policy Alignment and Instruction Following.} Enterprise processes are rarely generic.
+In Talent Acquisition, for example, requisition workflows and SLA definitions act as concrete guardrails that agents must follow.
+Effective alignment requires agents to learn from enterprise documentation (such as playbooks, policies, and guidelines written in natural language), from user demonstrations that model correct behavior, and from ongoing feedback that enables them to gradually refine their responses and conform to organizational norms.